jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

    }

 It is not required to have **file_list**, **local_rules**, and **rule** defined in the configuration file.
-Any combination of them can be defined.
+Any combination can be defined.
+The order does not matter either.

 file_list
 ---------